stesilva/ScholAmigo/README.md

 ---

 ### Example Output
-In the folder 'outputs' we present the generated files from running the pipeline.
-These files show how the data is structured after being extracted from the data sources.
+In the folder 'outputs', we present the generated files from running the pipeline.
+These files demonstrate the structure of the data after it has been extracted from the data sources.
 Furthermore, these files are also stored in the Amazon S3 buckets created for this project.

 ---